HaGGi13/Arc4u/Doc/Framework/Net50/Kestrel.md

 First of all, the Kestrel is configured to be serving requests via TLS 1.2 and the default port defined by AspNetCore for this is 5001.
 The protocols defined is Http1AndHttp2 and certificate are added via Secret and included to the image via volume in Kubernets.

+To avoid https communication between internal services in Kubernetes, an second internal endpoint is defined with http/2 as protocol.

-A second endpoint defined is a "non secured" one for the readiness and liveness feature of Kubernetes.
+A third endpoint defined is a "non secured" one for the readiness and liveness feature of Kubernetes.
 This will serve the HealthCheck part of the AspNetCore framework and will not be exposed outside of the pod.
 This is the puropose of the Probe endpoint defined in plain text and in Http/1